openstack/magnum/doc/source/dev/dev-manual-devstack.rst

 The next step is to store the Fedora Atomic micro-OS in glance.
 The steps for updating Fedora Atomic images are a bit detailed.
-Fortunately one of the core developers has made Atomic images avaliable via the web:
+Fortunately one of the core developers has made Atomic images available via the web:

 If using the m-1 tag or tarball, please use the documentation shipped with the milestone as the current master instructions are slightly incompatible.